Girls Who Drive.

 4. Wind down

-Whatever you like to do, do it.
-Just be sure you actually feel relaxed.
+Do whatever you like to do.
+Just be sure you’re actually relaxing.

 5. Set an alarm